openshift/installer/docs/dev/libvirt/README.md

 Your cluster might run on a different network interface.
 To find which one it is, either check your `install-config.yaml` or run `nmcli` and find the interface that's running the `192.168.126.0/24` net.

+Please note that this is not persistent across libvirt network creation/deletion of the tt0 interface.
+Once the tt0 interface is deleted and recreated, it will need to be updated again with the proper resolver.

 #### Using NetworkManager DNS overlay

 1. Tell NetworkManager to use `dnsmasq`: